shimaore/black-metal/queuer.coffee.md

 - either an ingress calls (they are always prioritized over egress calls)
 - if no ingress calls require attention, an egress call is created and assigned to the agent.

-The method `evaluate_agent` will return `true` if an `idle` agent is still available after trying to present them with some calls.
-Otherwise it returns `false`, indicating the agent was not, is not, or is no longer available.

         on_idle_agent: (agent) ->
           debug 'Queuer.on_idle_agent', agent.key